sioneptune/image-classifier/README.md

 size medium
 ```

-### Notes for the project
+### Notes about specifications
-• Do not keep the square border of the drawings
+* Do not keep the square border of the drawings
-• Keep all information from the original drawing: snippet = sub-images extracted
+* Keep all information from the original drawing: snippet = sub-images extracted
 from non-modified original color images.

+## Steps of the project
+1. Identify the cross targets
+2. Scale and rotate the images ==> they all have the main elements at the same position
+3. To be defined more precisely: identify the legends and crope the images
+4. Do something for the wrongly scanned images

-## NOTES
+## Notes
-Eliminer les images qui se finissent par "22.png"
-Se servir des mires pour repositionner l'image
-Le binaire ne sert à rien : on utilise le nom de l'image directement
+* Binary code is useless: it refers the name of the image.
+* Images whose name finish by "*-22.png*" are useless (only text).